2028 Summer Olympics: Sports

 Skateboarding (pictured), surfing, and sport climbing will be inducted into the core Olympic program, after being selected as discretionary sports at the previous two editions of the games.

-The 2028 Summer Olympics is expected to include 353 medal events in 36 sports, an increase of 24 events and four sports over the 2024 Summer Olympics; this includes 31 mandatory "core" sports, and five optional sports that were proposed by the organizing committee to help improve local interest.
-The core program consists of the 28 core sports contested since 2016, along with skateboarding, sport climbing, and surfing—three sports that have been officially promoted to the core program after being contested as optional sports in 2020 and 2024.
+The 2028 Summer Olympics is expected to include 351 medal events in 36 sports, an increase of 22 events and four sports over the 2024 Summer Olympics; this includes 31 mandatory "core" sports, and five optional sports that were proposed by LAOCOG to help improve local interest.
+The core program consists of the 28 core sports contested since 2016, along with three newly-added sports—skateboarding, sport climbing, and surfing—which had been contested as optional sports in 2020 and 2024.
 The five optional sports will include the Olympic debuts of flag football (a non-contact variant of gridiron football) and squash, the return of baseball/softball for the first time since 2020, the return of cricket for the first time since 1900, and lacrosse for the first time since 1908.

-Cricket will consist of men's and women's tournaments using the Twenty20 (T20) format, with six teams each.
+Cricket will consist of men's and women's tournaments using the Twenty20 (T20) format, contested by six teams each.
 Flag football will consist of men's and women's tournaments.
-On May 20, 2025, the National Football League announced that it had reached an agreement with its team owners to potentially allow their players to compete in the men's flag football tournament, pending agreements with the league's players' union.
-In November 2025, the Canadian Football League (whose regular season falls during the Olympics) announced a similar allowance.
+The National Football League (NFL) and Canadian Football League (CFL, whose regular season falls during the Olympics) both announced resolutions to facilitate participation by its professional players in the tournament, with the NFL's participation pending negotiations with the league's players union.
 Lacrosse will utilize the lacrosse sixes format.

-There have been calls from American and Canadian officials (including then-president and prime minister Joe Biden and Justin Trudeau) to allow a special dispensation for the Haudenosaunee Nationals (formerly Iroquois Nationals) to compete in the Olympics, due to the historical significance of lacrosse to the Haudenosaunee people.
-World Lacrosse recognizes Haudenosaunee as a member and it has competed in world championships, but it does not have a National Olympic Committee; its players could still theoretically play for the Canada or the United States teams, but most have stated that they would only play for Haudenosaunee.
+Existing events will receive the following new disciplines and changes: